 Is 3D printing good or bad for the environment?

-Although it may be some time before you’ll find a 3D printer in every home, it won’t be too long before you’ll find them in shops and supermarkets, printing off items on demand which would otherwise gather dust in a warehouse somewhere.
-3D printing could therefore completely revolutionise the way we purchase goods, and indeed the life cycle of everyday products altogether.
+Although it may be some time before you’ll find a 3D printer in every home, it won’t be too long before you’ll find them in shops and supermarkets – printing off items on demand, which would otherwise gather dust in a warehouse somewhere.
+3D printing could completely revolutionise the way we purchase goods, and the life cycle of everyday products, altogether.
 But what does this mean for the environment?
-As usual, there are pros and cons, and here we take a look at both:
+As usual, there are pros and cons, so let’s take a look at both:

 No transportation pollution

 If you need something, you could just ‘print’ it out at home, or nip out to a nearby shop where it could be printed for you.
-No more lorries transporting goods around the country (or even air freight importing items from overseas).
+No more lorries transporting goods around the country (or even air freight importing items, or shipping them from overseas).

 No needless manufacturing

 Say you’re in the market for some garden furniture – a nice plastic lawn chair, for example.
-Thousands of these are manufactured every year – all requiring energy and materials to do so – but not all of them are sold, and those that aren’t either end up abandoned in a corner of a warehouse, or wind up as rubbish.
+Thousands of these are manufactured every year – all requiring energy and materials to do so – but not all of them are sold.
+Many end up abandoned in a corner of a warehouse, or wind up as rubbish.
 If it were possible to print a lawn chair on demand, it would do away with needless manufacturing and save a lot of embedded energy.

 Fewer raw materials wasted

 3D printing uses additive processes, where successive layers of materials are laid down in different shapes.
 Traditional machining processes often use subtractive processes, where cutting or drilling is used to remove unneeded parts of the object (to create holes and gaps, for example).
-These redundant bits of material are often useless, and just end up in the bin or at best, are recycled (which in itself uses energy).
+These redundant bits of material are often useless.
+Some just end up in the bin, or at best, are recycled (which in itself uses energy).

 Longer lives for products

-If your toaster gives up the ghost because the lever is broken, what do you do?
+If your toaster gives up the ghost because the lever’s broken, what do you do?
 Sure, you could try to seek out a replacement part, but that might take a while, not to mention cost you a pretty penny – after all, products are designed with a degree of built-in obsolescence, to ensure you eventually buy new models.
-If you had a 3D printer, you could potentially print your own level replacement, thus extending the life of an otherwise perfectly-usable item.
+If you had a 3D printer, you could potentially print your own replacement – extending the life of an otherwise perfectly-usable item.

-As it stands, all objects created by 3D printing are made from a single raw material, making the recycling process a lot more straightforward (although it is likely additional materials will be introduced in future generations of 3D printer).
+As it stands, all objects created by 3D printing are made from a single raw material, making the recycling process a lot more straightforward (although it’s more than likely additional materials will be introduced in future generations of 3D printers).

-Taking into account many of these factors, scientists reckon that an item created by 3D printing has a lower energy footprint than one created by traditional processes.
-A study at the Michigan Technological University found that making items with a basic 3D printer took 41%-64% less energy than making them in a factory and shipping them to the US.
+Taking into account many of these factors, some scientists reckon an item created by 3D printing has a lower energy footprint than one created by traditional processes.
+A study at the Michigan Technological University found that making items with a basic 3D printer took 41% - 64% less energy than making them in a factory and shipping them to the US.
 The technology is yet to be perfected, but there’s hope for the future.

 Heavy reliance on plastics

-Generally speaking, anything involving plastic isn’t great news for the environment, and while researchers are working on creating plastic polymers (the ‘ink’, if you will) that are biodegradable, the whole process still relies on a material that is environmentally damaging to create and a real headache to get rid of.
+Generally speaking, anything involving plastic isn’t great news for the environment, and while researchers are working on creating biodegradable plastic polymers (the ‘ink’, if you will), the whole process still relies on a material that’s environmentally damaging to create and a real headache to get rid of.

-While consumerism has a lot to answer for as far as the environment is concerned, at least standing in the way of complete and utter frivolity is the cost (and logistics) involved in a big retail binge.
-If you go out and buy a pair of shoes with your hard-earned cash you’re going to look after them, right?
-But what if you could just print a new pair of shoes any time you wanted?
-How long would it be before you had more shoes than you could ever need piled up in your closet?
-Key thinkers on the subject are concerned that relatively cheap and easy access to ‘stuff’ on demand will have a pretty damaging impact on reduce, re-use and recycle efforts.
+While consumerism has a lot to answer for, at least standing in the way of complete and utter frivolity is the cost (and logistics) involved in a big retail binge.
+If you go out and buy a pair of shoes with your hard-earned cash, you’re going to look after them, right?
+But what if you could just print a new pair, anytime?
+How long before more shoes than you could ever wear fill your closet?
+Key thinkers on the subject are concerned relatively cheap and easy access to ‘stuff’ will have a pretty damaging impact on reduce, reuse and recycle efforts.

-While basic items created by 3D printing may use less energy than those manufactured and shipped traditionally, 3D printing remains a pretty slow and inefficient process.
+While basic items created by 3D printing may use less energy than those manufactured and shipped traditionally, it remains a pretty slow and inefficient process.
 While an injection mould could pump out 1,000 objects in an hour, a 3D printer may only manage 100, using the same amount of electricity.
-Furthermore, 3D printers are frighteningly energy hungry.
-According to researchers at Loughborough University, 3D printers that use heat or a laser to melt plastic consume between 50 to 100 times more electrical energy than an injection moulding making the same object.
+3D printers are energy hungry machines – according to researchers at Loughborough University, using heat or lasers to melt plastic consumes 50 to 100 times more electrical energy than traditional injection moulding would.